digiaonline/image-manipulation-service/README.md

 preset (e.g. `?preset=foo`) or custom parameters (e.g. `?w=400&h=300`).
 If no query parameters are specified, the original image is returned.

 The service doesn't store manipulated images anywhere, they are always generated on the fly.
+The idea is that you put a CDN in front of it so that manipulated images become cached after they're generated for the first time.

 ## Usage